-Whether it’s because you’re returning to work, because an illness is coming or going, or just because it fits your family’s day to day patterns better, switching the way you feed Baby can be an adjustment, especially if her language skills aren’t quite up to understanding your explanation of the change.
+Whether it’s because you’re returning to work, because an illness is coming or going, or just because it fits your family’s day to day patterns better, switching the way you feed Baby can be an adjustment, especially if his language skills aren’t quite up to understanding your explanation of the change.

 Breast milk to formula

 Switching breast milk for formula one meal at a time is a fairly standard way to make the switch, but you can make the change even more gradual, or do some troubleshooting if Baby rejects a bottle of formula, by starting by offering breast milk expressed into a bottle, and then mixing formula into bottles partially filled with expressed breast milk to help accustom Baby to the new flavor.

 On the other hand, some parents of reluctant bottle-feeders find that making feeding time as much like breastfeeding as possible, at least at first, with the same parent, same hold, and same smells is the best way to make formula feeding seem safe and familiar.